reidjc/cursor_19/ENROLLMENT_PLAN.md

         *   Enroll a *new* face.
 Run the standard test again.
 Verify the test now uses the *personalized* thresholds (add logging in `LivenessChecker` to confirm which thresholds are being used).
 The test should ideally pass more reliably for the newly enrolled face.
         *   Test with spoofs (photos/videos) after enrollment to ensure the personalized thresholds are still effective at rejecting them (i.e., maintain security).
 Tune the threshold calculation (`k` factor) if necessary.

+**Phase 3: Fallback and Refinement (Lower Priority/Future)**

-9.  **Implement Fallback:**
+9.  **Implement Fallback:** (Revised Strategy - Completed)
-    *   If a standard liveness test (using depth + personalized thresholds) fails, provide an option or automatically trigger a fallback to the challenge/response mechanism (similar to the enrollment flow, but perhaps shorter/simpler, just proving liveness without saving data).
-This requires adding states to the main testing flow, not just enrollment.
-(Defer this implementation until the core enrollment and personalized threshold system works well).
+    *   Original Strategy: If depth+personalized test fails, fall back to separate challenge/response.
+    *   **Revised Strategy:** If a standard liveness test fails when using *personalized* thresholds, automatically re-run the check on the same data using the *hardcoded* thresholds.
+The test only fails overall if *both* checks fail.
+This avoids adding a separate C/R flow for now.
+    *   Requires modifying `CameraManager.depthDataOutput` to perform a second check if the first one fails with user thresholds.

 10. **Refine Threshold Calculation:**
     *   Based on testing results (especially false positives/negatives across different enrolled users), refine the threshold calculation strategy in step 6.
 Analyze the collected `TestResultData` for patterns.
 Maybe certain poses are more critical for specific thresholds?
 Maybe a weighted average is needed?